microsoft/pylance-release/README.md

     - Performance Consideration:
         - Adjusting this setting will cause Pylance to allocate more resources for indexing third-party libraries.

+- `python.analysis.regenerateStdLibIndices`
+    - Instead of relying on the shared `stdlib.json` indices for all Python versions, generate unique indices tailored to each workspace's specific Python version and platform.
+This regeneration process will affect performance, unlike using the prebuilt stdlib indices.
+    - Default value: `false` (or `true` in `full` mode)
+    - Accepted values:
+        - `true`
+        - `false` (default)
+    - Performance Consideration:
+        - Enabling this can impact performance by creating its own indices for standard libraries.

 - [`python.analysis.includeAliasFromUserFiles`](docs/settings/python_analysis_includeAliasesFromUserFiles.md)
     - Include alias symbols from user files.
 This will make alias symbols appear in features such as `add import` and `auto import`.
+    - Default value: `false` (or `true` in `full` mode)
     - Accepted values:
         - `true`
         - `false` (default)